nikku/talks/2025-no-refactoring-issues/index.md

 ---
 title: No refactoring issues
-description: Understanding tech dept and a pragmatic proposal how to handle it.
+description: Understanding tech dept and a pragmatic proposal on handling it.
 author: Nico Rehwaldt
 ---

 # No *Refactoring Issues*

-#### The inevidable cleanup, and how not to do it.
+#### The inevitable cleanup, and how not to do it.

 <small>Nico Rehwaldt, 2025</small>